 Why Baking Soda, Dandruff Shampoo, and Dish Soap?

 Baking soda is an exceptional cleansing agent with soft abrasive particles that destroy the bond of temporary and semi-permanent hair dyes.
 On the other hand, anti-dandruff shampoo and clarifying shampoo will lift hair dyes a few shades lighter because of their strong cleansing properties.

 Dishwashing soap can deplete strong build-up from strands and act as a mild bleach for removing dye pigment.

 More effective for semi-permanent / demi-permanent hair dyes.
-For permanent hair dyes, the color appears quite a pastel than before.
+For permanent hair dyes, the color appears quite pastel than before.

 It is recommended to deep condition your hair before applying baking soda and dish soap as it may dry out the scalp and strip away the hair’s natural oil.

 Mix equal amounts of white vinegar and warm water in a container and firmly saturate your hair with the mixture.
 Cover your wet hair using a shower cap for approximately 15-20 minutes.
 Shampoo your hair and rinse it completely.
 Repeat the shampooing process until the water runs transparently without any sign of color.